russjudge/ArtemisManager/README.md

 So, basically, from a single master, all connected instances of the application can be instructed to install mods and missions, apply those mods and missions to the Artemis folder, start Artemis SBS, unload those mods and missions to restore the Artemis Folder to vanilla state, and uninstall mods and missions, and finally process serveral tertiary commands.

+Required disk space is around 3MB for the Artemis Manager application, plus the size of each installed mod and mission plus the size of the Artemis SBS application.

 # Notes involving Steam:
 Since I don't have the Steam version of Artemis, I'm not sure how well this will behave---> users will need a different Steam account for each pc.
 Even though detecting the Artemis install under Steam is encoded, detecting that install folder for Artemis SBS might be finicky (especially since I cannot test it), so you might have to manually browse to it.